ekrosalee/SpeechDataProcessingPipeline/README.md

 ## Step 2a.
 Get transcriptions

-Download the FastTranscribeAlign.zip file, unzip the file, and upload the folder to your Google Drive under My Drive
+Download the FastTranscribeAlign.zip file, unzip the file, and upload the unzipped folder to your Google Drive under My Drive

 Replace the wav folder with your local wav folder containing all .wav speech files